openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``kernel.bbclass``
 ==================

-The ``kernel`` class handles building Linux kernels.
+The :ref:`kernel <ref-classes-kernel>` class handles building Linux kernels.
 The class contains code to build all kernel trees.
 All needed headers are staged into the :term:`STAGING_KERNEL_DIR` directory to allow out-of-tree module builds using the :ref:`module <ref-classes-module>` class.